-State Employees working in the Judicial Center and the Taney County Health Department of Branson or Forsyth are eligible to use the Wellness and Fitness Center as well.
+State Employees working in the Judicial Center are eligible to use the Wellness and Fitness Center as well.
 The Wellness Center is open 24 hours per day, 7 days per week.
 If you wish to utilize the facility outside of working hours, which are noted from 8:00 a.m. through 5:00 p.m., Monday through Friday, access is to be gained by swiping the bar-code on the back of your ID badge.
 There is one outside entrance with a reader.
 This access is located on the lower level of the Administration Building (next to Information Technology), facing Highway 160.